hyurl/sfn/docs/v05x/en-US/multi-processing.md

 PM2 provides many useful tools that allow you managing your application in ease, you should go to the official website and learn more about how to use them.

-## Inter-Process Communication
+## Communication Between Cluster Processes

 Although PM2 provides it's own IPC communication solution, but it's highly not recommended using it in an SFN application, because it relies on the **child_process** module, which might break down the application during development progress when not using PM2.

-To communicate between your processes in SFN, you'll have to use [ipchannel](https://github.com/hyurl/ipchannel) module, which is the only IPC package designed working both in single-processing and multi-processing scenario, meaning even you're not under PM2, the logic you designed will still work.
+To communicate between your cluster processes in SFN, you'll have to use [ipchannel](https://github.com/hyurl/ipchannel) module, which is the only IPC package designed working both in single-processing and multi-processing scenario, meaning even you're not under PM2, the logic you designed will still work.